RHSecurityCompliance/contest/README.md

     content.
     - Note that this may fail if the content is located on a read-only path.

-- `CONTEST_CONTENT_LATEST`
+- `CONTEST_CONTENT_BRANCH`
-  - Set to `1` to use latest content available in the [CaC/content](https://github.com/ComplianceAsCode/content/) project.
+  - Specify a branch name of the [CaC/content](https://github.com/ComplianceAsCode/content/) project.
-  - This will download content from the default branch and automatically pre-set `CONTEST_CONTENT` to point to it.
+  - This will download content from the specified branch and automatically pre-set `CONTEST_CONTENT` to point to it.
   - Essentially, this is like `CONTEST_CONTENT` but without you having to provide a cloned directory, Contest automatically clones it for you.
   - Do not specify `CONTEST_CONTENT` in combination with this option.